 57th Congress, 2d Session

-Lone Wolf, William M. Springer, Hampton L. Carson, Mr. Assistant Attorney General Van Devanter, Melville Weston Fuller, David Josiah Brewer, Henry Billings Brown, George Shiras Jr., Edward Douglass White, Rufus Wheeler Peckham, Joseph McKenna, Oliver Wendell Holmes, John Marshall Harlan
+Ethan A. Hitchcock, William M. Springer, Mr. Assistant Attorney General Van Devanter, William C. Pollock, Melville Weston Fuller, David Josiah Brewer, Henry Billings Brown, George Shiras Jr., Edward Douglass White, Rufus Wheeler Peckham, Joseph McKenna, Oliver Wendell Holmes, John Marshall Harlan

 Government Printing Office